 - 1. Washoe County District Attorney Investigators Association Non-Supervisory Unit - 2.
 Washoe County District Attorney Investigators Association Supervisory Unit - 3.
 Washoe County Public Attorneys Association - 4.
 Washoe County Sheriff's Supervisory Deputies Association - 5.
 Washoe County Sheriff Deputies Association - 6.
 Washoe County Employees Association Supervisory-Administrative Unit - 7.
 Washoe County Employees Association Non-Supervisory Unit - 8.
 Washoe County Nurses Association Non-Supervisory Unit - 9.
 Washoe County Nurses Association Supervisory Unit - 10.
-Management - 11.
-Any other bargaining unit that may be formed during the term of the Agreement

-The Associations may have an expert attend the insurance committee meeting and provide input to the committee.

-In addition, one retired employee shall serve as a nonvoting member to provide input on the effects of proposed changes upon retirees.
-The name of a retiree may be nominated by any voting member and shall be elected by the majority vote of the members and shall serve a term of three (3) years.
-Such retired member may be re-elected by a majority vote of the members to serve one (1) additional term.
+Washoe County Alternative Sentencing Officer Supervisory Unit - 11.
+Washoe County Alternative Sentencing Officer Non-Supervisory Unit - 12.
+Management - 13.
+Any other bargaining unit that may be formed during the term of the Agreement - 14.
+The Associations may have an expert attend the insurance committee meeting and provide input to the committee, but the expert shall not have a vote on the Committee. - 15.
+Retiree Representative One (1) retired employee shall serve as a non-voting member to provide input on the effects of proposed changes upon retirees.
+The name of a retiree may be nominated by any voting member.
+The retiree employee shall be selected by majority vote of the Committee and shall therefore serve at the pleasure of the said Committee.

-The Committee Chairperson and Vice Chairperson shall be appointed by the County Manager and will not have a vote on the Committee.
+16. The Committee Chairperson shall be appointed by the County Manager and will not have a vote on the Committee.